section-engineering-education/engineering-education/articles/npm-vs-npx-what-is-the-difference/index.md

 When you install executables using NPM, Node.js links them either from the local or global path.
 As a package manager, NPM does not execute a package directly.

 To use and run an NPM installed package, you should specify the package is the `package.json` file.
-It is created automatically when you initialize your first Node.js project with `npm init -y`.
+The `package.json` file is created automatically when you initialize your first Node.js project with `npm init -y`.

 To execute a locally installed package, it must be specified in the package.json scripts scaffold as shown below.